izelnakri/memoria/MILESTONES.md

 **Tasks:**

-- [ ] Update README to reflect current API (remove Mirage comparison as primary framing)
+- [x] Update README to reflect current API (removed the Mirage comparison as primary framing)
 - [ ] Document all relationship types with code examples (BelongsTo, HasOne, HasMany, ManyToMany)
 - [ ] Document `Model.build()`, `Model.cache()`, `Model.resetCache()`, `Model.resetRecords()` semantics
 - [ ] Document `Changeset` API and how to use it for validation